 Another important thing that I learned from my experience that people tend to click on the pages that shows the words like ‘Last Updated on’ rather than ‘Published on’ before the date.

 People love the latest updated contents.
-If you have published one article two years back, but updated it recently.
-Then people will not see your article unless your page displays the latest updated date.
-Naturally, people have a tendency to click pages with current dates rather than an old publishing date.
+If you have published one article two years back, but updated it recently and your page displays the latest updated date, then people would have a tendency to click your page rather than a page showing publishing date (which is a few years back), even if it is updated recently.

 Google picks up those dates from web pages and shows it besides the Meta description.
 So, you can imagine how CTR would be affected.